SwordOfTheNebulae/not-tetris.py/readme.md

-# its not tetris i sware
+# its not tetris i swear

 ~~tetris~~ tetanus on the command line, in python